Sen/DCase/README.md

     server    Remote server address
     port      Remote server port
-    password  Password, should be same in client and server sides
+    password  Password, should be same in client and server sides dns_list  A dns server will pick on server side

 `cd` into the directory of `config.yml`.
 Run `dcase` on your server.
 To run it in the background, run `nohup dcase -c ./config.yml > log &`.